The Bankrate promise

-Whether you’re a first-time or repeat homebuyer, you can get assistance through the New Jersey Housing and Mortgage Finance Agency, which partners with approved mortgage lenders to offer competitive loans and down payment assistance.
-Here is a look at the agency’s housing programs.
+Whether you’re a first-time homebuyer or a repeat buyer in New Jersey, you might qualify for one or more affordable mortgage programs through the New Jersey Housing and Mortgage Finance Agency.
+The organization partners with approved mortgage lenders to offer competitive loans and down payment assistance.
+Here’s a look at the agency’s housing programs.

 New Jersey first-time homebuyer loan programs